● The average salary for a Trooper I starts at $27.08 an hour, depending on experience.

 Benefits are effective the first of the month following the employee's hire date.
 Monthly premiums are paid for coverage the following month.

 Medical insurance includes a schedule of basic benefits plus a major medical rider.
 Cigna underwrites the health plan.

 For more information regarding health insurance and to view available summary benefit comparisons by deductible, please visit: http://ai-hrd.wyo.gov/egi/active-employees

 The State of Wyoming and VSP provide you with a choice of two affordable eye care plans.
 VSP provides coverage.
-If vision coverage is waived or dropped, there is a two year waiting period before members can enroll in the coverage.
-Elections for vision coverage are for two years, and may not be changed without a qualifying event.
-All VSP members and their families have access to TruHearing, which is a program that offers savings on a wide variety of digital hearing aids as well as access to a professional network of providers.
+If vision coverage is waived or dropped, there is a two-year waiting period before members can enroll in the coverage.
+Elections for vision coverage are for two years and may not be changed without a qualifying event.
+All VSP members and their families have access to TruHearing.
+This program offers savings on a wide variety of digital hearing aids and access to a professional network of providers.

 ● Employees are provided an opportunity to elect preventative or optional dental coverage as outlined below:

 PREVENTIVE DENTAL INSURANCE - Preventive dental coverage is required if you have enrolled in health insurance.
 The premium for dental is only single or family, so even with just an employee and spouse, it is still considered family.
 Preventive dental covers two cleanings per year (separated by at least 5 months) and certain x-rays.
 The preventive has no deductible, and services are covered at 100%.
 Please see the plan booklet for complete eligibility and benefits.